A Market Timing Report based on the December 06, 2019 Close, published Saturday, December 7th, 2019…

 U.S. 10 Year Treasury Note Yield (click chart to enlarge; TNX, IEF, TYX, TLT, TBF):

 Now let’s review three key market timing signals together….

 Do not use these signals as a trading plan.
 They are rough guidelines.
-I currently share my own moves on social media (links above).
+I currently share my BUYS and SELLS in as timely a way as possible on social media (links above).

 MY MARKET SIGNAL AND TREND SUMMARY for a Further U.S. Stock Market Rally with Real GDP Growth (“Real” means above inflation):

-Sept.
+Just a reminder: If TNX bounces too quickly and too high, this will give rise to Rate Shock III… As said before: “Watch the rate at which TNX climbs if the current trend reverses.
+If it shoots up very fast, stocks will correct.”
+In the Sept.
 28th issue: “A rapid push higher in rates would mean trouble for stocks, as occurred in early 2018.
-That’s what I call ‘Rate Shock.'”
-The period of rising rates in early October was #RateShockII as I called it.
+That’s what I called ‘Rate Shock.'”
+I called the period of rising rates in early October #RateShockII.

 Thank you for reading.
 Would you please leave your comments below where it says “Leave a Reply”… or ask a question or report a typo…